 Visiting the Niagara Parks Butterfly Conservatory is one of our favourite family-friendly things to do in Niagara Falls and it only takes about an hour.
 The Conservatory is located on the Niagara Parkway only about a 10 minute drive from the Falls.

 Families can take a self-guided walking tour through the conservatory which features over 2000 colourful butterflies floating freely in the rainforest setting.
 It is impossible not to be fascinated by all the beautiful butterflies fluttering around.
 There are also horse and carriages that provide pleasant rides through the Botanical Gardens.

 The Niagara Falls area has a number of historical sites that are both educational and fun to explore.
 Families can learn about the Canadian heroine of the War of 1812 at The Laura Secord Homestead, learn how British soldiers lived at Fort George and Old Fort Erie, or climb Brock’s Monument to look over the territory that the British were defending in 1812.

-7. Niagara Skywheel
+7. Ride the Niagara Skywheel

 At 175 feet high The Niagara Skywheel is Canada’s largest observation wheel and provides passengers with memorable aerial views of the Falls and the surrounding landscape.

 The Skywheel is open year-round as the fully-enclosed gondolas are equipped with heating and air-conditioning to ensure the comfort of passengers for the 8-12 minute flight.
 The bird’s eye view of the Falls is sure to impress even the most jaded of youngsters and net some pretty impressive photographs.